View John Isaacs's Obituary on www.boonevilledemocrat.com/ and share memories

 John Isaacs

-He was preceded in death by one daughter, Ruby Bosch; one brother, Elder Andrew Isaacs; and two sisters, Bonnie Anderson and Lillie Hill.
+He was preceded in death by a daughter, Ruby Bosch; a brother, Elder Andrew Isaacs; and two sisters, Bonnie Anderson and Lillie Hill.

-Funeral service is scheduled for 10 a.m.
-Saturday, May 4, 2019, at Reveille Primitive Baptist Church with burial at Evans Cemetery, under the direction of Roberts Funeral Home.
+Funeral service was held Saturday, May 4, 2019 at Reveille Primitive Baptist Church in Magazine, with burial at Evans Cemetery, under the direction of Roberts Funeral Home.

 He is survived by his wife of 68 years, Gahlia of the home; one son, Elder James Isaacs and wife Sandy of Magazine; two daughters, Helen Williams and husband Johnny of Ozark and Donna Riddle and husband Fred of Magazine; two sisters, Tina Marquart of Kansas City, Mo., and Dorothy Burd of Paris; 10 grandchildren; and 10 great-grandchildren.